pytorch/xla/docs/source/perf/spmd_advanced.md

 )
 ```

-### Virtual Device Optimization
+### Virtual device optimization

 PyTorch/XLA normally transfers tensor data asynchronously from host to device once the tensor is defined.
 This is to overlap the data transfer with the graph tracing time.
-However, because GSPMD allows the user to modify the tensor sharding _after _the tensor has been defined, we need an optimization to prevent unnecessary transfer of tensor data back and forth between host and device.
+However, because SPMD allows the user to modify the tensor sharding _after _the tensor has been defined, we need an optimization to prevent unnecessary transfer of tensor data back and forth between host and device.
 We introduce Virtual Device Optimization, a technique to place the tensor data on a virtual device SPMD:0 first, before uploading to the physical devices when all the sharding decisions are finalized.
 Every tensor data in SPMD mode is placed on a virtual device, SPMD:0.
 The virtual device is exposed to the user as an XLA device XLA:0 with the actual shards on physical devices, like TPU:0, TPU:1, etc.

-## Hybrid Mesh
+## Hybrid mesh

 Mesh nicely abstracts how the physical device mesh is constructed.
 Users can arrange devices in any shape and order using the logical mesh.
 However, one can define a more performant mesh based on the physical topology, especially when it involves Data Center Network (DCN) cross slice connections.
 HybridMesh creates a mesh which gives good performance out of the box for such multislice environments.
 It accepts ici\_mesh\_shape and dcn\_mesh\_shape which denote logical mesh shapes of inner and outer network.